 Navarro College has a commitment to increase the availability and economy of educational opportunities.
 Many college courses are offered in communities throughout the five-county college service area.
-In order to bring services closer to students taking courses in their hometowns, Navarro College has established centers in four communities in the college's service area.
-Through these centers, interested citizens may receive information, academic advisement, course schedules, or other assistance.
-Not all courses required for a degree or certificate will be offered at off-campus centers.
-It may be necessary for students to take certain courses at the Corsicana Campus.
-The following centers are now in operation:
+In order to bring services closer to students taking courses in their hometowns, Navarro College has established branch campuses in three communities in the college's service area.
+Through these campuses, interested citizens may receive information, academic advising, course scheduling, or other assistance.
+Not all courses required for a degree or certificate will be offered at branch campuses.
+It may be necessary for students to take certain courses at the Corsicana Campus or online.
+The following branch campuses are now in operation:

-Navarro College - Mexia Campus
+Navarro College - Mexia Campus 901 N. MLK

-901 N. MLK Mexia, TX 76667-2816 Phone: (254) 562-3848
+Mexia, TX 76667-2816 Phone: (254) 562-3848

-Navarro College - Waxahachie Campus 1900 John Arden Drive Waxahachie, TX 75165-5220 Phone: (972) 937-7612
+Navarro College - Waxahachie Campus

+1900 John Arden Drive

+Waxahachie, TX 75165-5220 Phone: (972) 937-7612

-Navarro College - Midlothian Campus 899 Mt.
+Navarro College - Midlothian Campus

+899 Mt.
 Zion Road Midlothian, TX 76065 Phone: (972) 775-7200